MHCommunity/mousehunt-improved/docs/better-send-supplies.md

 - **Readable Item List**: Updates the item list for better readability and easier selection.
 - **Search Bar**: Quickly filter items by name with a built-in search bar.
 - **Sort Buttons**: Sort items by name or quantity with a single click.
-- **Quick Quantity Buttons**: Instantly set the quantity to +1, +5, +10, +100, or All with dedicated buttons.
+- **Quick Quantity Buttons**: Instantly adjust the quantity with +1, +5, +10, +100, and Max buttons.
 - **Favorite Items**: Mark items as favorites to highlight them and keep them at the top of your list.

 ## Options

-- **Pinned Items**: Choose up to four items to always pin at the top of your send supplies list for quick access.
+- **Pinned Items**: Choose up to five items to always pin at the top of your send supplies list for quick access.